 - Naval Underwater Construction Teams

-Seabees played a major role in World War II and in the Korean War, as they were responsible with a wide variety of tasks.
-Because their primary task was building, they were exposed to tremendous amounts of asbestos, which have later greatly affected the health of some by leading to awful diseases such as lung cancer or mesothelioma.
+Seabees played a major role in World War II and in the Korean War, as they were responsible for a wide variety of tasks.
+Because their primary task was building, they were exposed to tremendous amounts of asbestos, which later greatly affected the health of some by leading to awful diseases such as lung cancer or mesothelioma.
 By handling asbestos-containing materials such as insulation, Seabees inevitably breathed in carcinogenic fibers which subsequently became stuck to the lining of their lungs.
 Since the body cannot eliminate asbestos, the toxic fibers they inhaled are still a danger for veterans who worked as Seabees, as the diseases mentioned above may develop within 20 to 50 years from the first exposure.

 The following ratings were part of the Seabees, which also represented useful post-military careers:

-- Builders: As the largest part of the Naval Construction Force, builders had roles such as roofers, bricklayers, carpenters, plasterers, masons, painters and cabinet makers.
-They built a wide range of facilities, including shelters, wharves, bridges and other massive timber structures.
+- Builders: As the largest part of the Naval Construction Force, builders had roles such as roofers, bricklayers, carpenters, plasterers, masons, painters, and cabinet makers.
+They built a wide range of facilities, including shelters, wharves, bridges, and other massive timber structures.

-- Construction Mechanics: They were maintaining and repairing heavy construction and automotive equipment including buses, dump trucks, bulldozers, rollers, cranes, backhoes, pile drivers and tactical vehicles.
+- Construction Mechanics: They were maintaining and repairing heavy construction and automotive equipment including buses, dump trucks, bulldozers, rollers, cranes, backhoes, pile drivers, and tactical vehicles.

-- Equipment Operators: Equipment Operators were driving heavy vehicles and construction equipment including trucks, bulldozers, backhoes, graders, forklifts, cranes and asphalt equipment.
+- Equipment Operators: Equipment Operators were driving heavy vehicles and construction equipment including trucks, bulldozers, backhoes, graders, forklifts, cranes, and asphalt equipment.

-- Steel Workers: They rigged and operated special equipment used to build metal structures, laid out and fabricate structural steel and sheet metal and worked with concrete reinforcing steel bars.
+- Steel Workers: They rigged and operated special equipment used to build metal structures, laid out and fabricate structural steel and sheet metal, and worked with concrete reinforcing steel bars.
 Furthermore, Steel Workers performed welding and cutting operations and read blueprints.